shaharkadmiel/minimal-mistakes/_posts/2018-05-25-Loading-random-header-image.md

 ## <a id="solution"></a>The solution

 I found this very helpfull [post](https://thornelabs.net/2014/01/19/display-random-jekyll-posts-during-each-page-load-or-refresh-using-javascript.html) by *James W Thorne* that mixes Liquid code and JavaScript code.
 This may not be the most elegant solution but id works.
-Several files need to be modified for this to work.

 ### default.html layout